Flyvs/Game/README.md

 ### CONTROLLER CONFIGS

-- Technically works with every controller.
+Technically works with every controller.
 However, the index changes depending on which controller you plug in and use.
-If you don't want to use a PS5 or Nintendo Switch Pro Controller you have to figure out the index yourself
+If you don't want to use a PS5 or Nintendo Switch Pro Controller you have to figure out the index yourself.

 #### FUNCTIONS